simonwhatley/govuk-service-assessments/src/content/version-1/guides/choosing-technology.md

 ---
 title: Choosing technology
-subtitle: How to go about choosing what software tools to use.
+subtitle: How to go about choosing what software tools to use
 description:
 layout: page
 eleventyComputed: